duperez/MaspInOpengl/README.md

-# Masp in opengl by Eduardo & Mateus
+Masp in opengl for T_ST765A_2019S1 - Computação Gráfica by

-#Comando de camera:
+Eduardo Bianconi Perez: RA 196244 & Mateus Duarte castello: RA 203257 to contact us use: e196244@dac.unicamp.br

+#camera commands:

-use w/a/s/d para rotacionar
+use w/a/s/d to rotate camera

-use o scroll do mouse ou q/e para daz zoon in e zoon out
+use mouse scroll or q/e on keyboard to zoon in or zoon out

 # to install openGL in linux: